muharremtac/BilirWiFi/Readme.txt

 == This script will install all necessary prerequisites and copy all necessary config and library files, then reboot.
-When it finishes booting it should present itself in "Configuration Mode" as a WiFi access point with the name "RaspiWiFi[xxxx] Setup".
+When it finishes booting it should present itself in "Configuration Mode" as a WiFi access point with the name "bilir[MAC ADDRESS] Setup".

-== The original RaspiWiFi directory that you ran the Initial Setup is no longer needed after installation and can be safely deleted.
-All necessary files are copied to /usr/lib/raspiwifi/ on setup.
+== The original BilirWifi directory that you ran the Initial Setup is no longer needed after installation and can be safely deleted.
+All necessary files are copied to /usr/lib/bilirwifi/ on setup.

 CONFIGURATION:

 == You will be prompted to set a few variables during the Initial Setup script:

-==== "SSID Prefix" [default: "RaspiWiFi Setup"]: This is the prefix of the SSID
+==== "SSID Prefix" [default: "bilir[MAC ADDRESS]"]: This is the prefix of the SSID
       that your Pi will broadcast for you to connect to during Configuration Mode (Host Mode).
 The last four of you Pi's serial number will be appended to whatever you enter here.